How is the word pronounced? Listen below

 While raccoons are active by night (nocturnal), coatis are mostly active by day (diurnal).
 At night, they retire to a specific tree.

-The mischievious coatis move as big families.
-They all travel together, in bands, through the jungle, protecting each other and foraging for food.
+Pizote move as large families.
+Sisters, aunts, cousins and all their young travel together through the rainforest, protecting each other and foraging for food.

 To communicate, they use a variety of chirping, grunting and snorting sounds that express emotions like happiness, victory after a fight, anger, irritation, or claims to food while foraging.